 In 2011 a marine conservation officer was employed to help survey the reefs and marine habitat around Nikoi.
 The goal has been to establish a proper management plan for the Marine Protected Area that was gazetted by the Government in 2007.
 In 2018 a MOU was signed with Conservation International (CI) to help develop a management plan for the existing MPA.
 Nikoi together with external donors has funded a detailed survey of the MPA that was led by Dr Mark Erdmann and Dr Gerry Allen from CI.
+This effort has led to the establishment of financing of a second foundation called Yayasan Ecology that is focussed on marine conservation.
 An expert on MPAs has been engaged to help the local government develop a plan that will benefit all stakeholders.
 A 3 year work plan has been agreed with the Fisheries Ministry and other stakeholders to help implement a management plan for the MPA.